-We adopted a share incentive plan in June 2010 that permits granting of options to purchase our Class A common shares, restricted share units, share appreciation rights, dividend equivalent rights and other instruments as deemed appropriate by the administrator under the plan.
+We adopted a share incentive plan in June 2010 that permits granting of options to purchase our Class A common shares, restricted shares, restricted share units, share appreciation rights, dividend equivalent rights and other instruments as deemed appropriate by the administrator under the plan.
 In August 2013, we amended and restated our 2010 Share Incentive Plan.
 Pursuant to the amended and restated 2010 Share Incentive Plan, the maximum aggregate number of Class A common shares that may be issued pursuant to all awards under our share incentive plan is equal to five percent (5%) of the total issued and outstanding shares as of the date of the amended and restated 2010 Share Incentive Plan.
-However, the shares reserved may be increased automatically if and whenever the unissued share reserve accounts for less than one percent (1%) of the total then issued and outstanding shares, so that after the increase, the shares unissued and reserved under this plan immediately after each such increase shall equal five percent (5%) of the then issued and outstanding shares.
-As of May 31, 2017, 13,239,130 non-vested restricted Class A common shares and 1,321,896 share options to purchase 1,321,896 Class A common shares under our share incentive plan previously granted to our employees, directors and consultants are outstanding.
+However, the shares reserved may be increased automatically if and whenever the unissued share reserve accounts for less than one percent (1%) of the total then issued and outstanding shares, so that after the increase, the shares unissued and reserved under this plan immediately after each such increase shall equal five percent (5%) of the toni ssued and outstanding shares.
+As of March 31, 2019, 11,970,588 non-vested restricted Class A common shares and 1,032,025 share options to purchase 1,032,025 Class A common shares under our share incentive plan previously granted to our employees and directors are outstanding.
 As a result of these grants and potential future grants under the plan, we have incurred and will continue to incur share-based compensation expenses.
-We had share-based compensation expenses of \$18.4 million, \$25.8 million and \$36.1 million for the fiscal years ended February 28/29, 2015, 2016 and 2017, respectively.
-As of February 28, 2017, the unrecognized compensation expenses amounted to \$193.7 million related to the non-vested restricted shares, which will be recognized over a weighted-average period of 3.7 years, and \$13.6 million related to share options, which will be recognized over a weighted-average period of 3.8 years.
-Expenses associated with share-based compensation awards granted under our share incen
+We had share-based compensation expenses of \$36.1 million, \$47.1 million and 77.3 million for the fiscal years ended February 28, 2017, 2018 and 2019, respectively.
+As of February 28, 2019, the unrecognized compensation expenses amounted to \$382.8 million related to the non-vested restricted shares, which will be recognized over a weighted-average period of 4.6 years.
+Expenses associated with share-based compensation expenses, if we limit the size of grants under our share incentive plan to minimize share-based compensation expenses, we may not be able to attrac